MeanderingNinja/LitterLog-DataPipeline/README.md

 ## Check the data on Metabase.
 Go to the browser using `http://192.168.1.157:3001`, you should be able to see cat data whenever there is a new file generated.

-# To Do List to modify this documentation/project 20230212
-- The package I made does not have a `__init__.py` file in the source directory CatDataSchema.
-Fix that.
-And understand why it hasn't affected me yet.
-- Test the package locally and using Docker again to make sure it runs smoothly.
-- Write an article on how I did Unit test on this python package
 # Additional feature to add
 - Make a PYPI server and push my package to the server (Write a guide as well)